Azure/WellArchitected-Tools/WARP/devops/README.md

 1. Run the following command in the PowerShell terminal and select the CSV file you wish to use:

     ```powershell
-    .\GenerateWAFReport.ps1
+    .\GenerateAssessmentReport.ps1
     ```

-    **NOTE:** A new PowerPoint file will be created in the directory with name in the format of: `PnP_PowerPointReport_Template_mmm-dd-yyyy hh.mm.ss.pptx`
+    **NOTE:** A new PowerPoint file will be created in the directory with name in the format of: `WAF-Review-yyyy-MM-dd-HHmm.pptx`

 1. Examine this PowerPoint file for auto-generated slides after slide 8.